15 Biggest Free Agent Deals in NBA History

-15 biggest free agent deals in NBA history originally appeared on NBC Sports Chicago
+15 biggest free agent deals in NBA history originally appeared on NBC Sports Bayarea

 Free agency offers NBA players a chance for some new scenery and a whole lot of cash.
 In these cases, stars got both.